lart-bangor/research-assistant/docs/source/users/collecting-responses.rst

 ----------

-While all tasks within the L'ART Research Client can be completed with a touch interface or keyboard-only input, we strongly recommend that users are provided with access to both a keyboard and a pointing device (e.g., a mouse or trackpad).
+While all tasks within the L'ART Research Client can be completed with a touch interface or keyboard-only input, we strongly recommend that users are provided with access to both a keyboard and a pointing device (e.g. a mouse or trackpad).

 This ensures the best user experience and the sliders used to collect continuous data are more accurate when used with a pointing device rather than a keyboard.